-Sewing bunting is a great way to decorate your house or business.
+Sewing bunting for outdoor Canada Day decorations is a great way to show your pride of Canada on your house or your business for Canada Day!

 Bunting use to be a very popular way to decorate and if you look through old picture of England, America and Canada during patriotic celebrations, houses and business where typically decorated with them.